Zelman v. Simmons-Harris: Blaine Amendments

-Most state constitutions have so-called Blaine Amendments, which specifically forbid state funding of religious and/or sectarian education.
+At the time Zelman was decided, many state constitutions included so-called Blaine Amendments, which specifically forbid state funding of religious and/or sectarian schools.
 As a question of state, not federal, law, Ohio's Blaine Amendment was not considered by federal courts in the case.

-Florida's Opportunity Scholarship voucher program was ruled unconstitutional on Blaine grounds in a split 8-5 First District Court of Appeal ruling in Nov.
-2004.
+Florida's Opportunity Scholarship voucher program was ruled unconstitutional on Blaine grounds in a split 8-5 First District Court of Appeal ruling two years after Zelman in November 2004.
 The issue was argued before the Florida Supreme Court in 2005, with voucher advocates hoping to take the case to the U.S. Supreme Court in an effort to invalidate Blaine Amendments nationwide, following the Zelman decision.
-However, the Florida Supreme Court sidestepped the issue altogether and declared the program unconstitutional on separate grounds in an effort to avoid U.S. Supreme Court scrutiny.
+However, the Florida Supreme Court sidestepped the issue and declared the program unconstitutional on separate grounds in an effort to avoid U.S. Supreme Court scrutiny.

+On June 30, 2020, the Supreme Court of the United States ruled in Espinoza v.
+Montana Department of Revenue that Montana's no-aid provision, a Blaine amendment, had been inappropriately used to block tax-credit scholarship funds for private schooling from being used at religious schools in violation of the Free Exercise Clause.
+The ruling effectively stated that if states offered scholarship funds that could be used at private schools, they could not discriminate against schools with a religious status or identity.
+Two years later, in Carson v.
+Makin, the Court held that a state voucher program cannot discriminate against schools because of the religious instruction that they provide.